GeraldIhekwaba/Honeypot-Project/README.md

 -	Network Configuaration: Bridged mode, allowing direct communication with the host network
 -	Honeypot: Cowrie ,which is an interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interactions performed by the attacker.

+2)**Software Tools**: Tools used to carry out the attack simulation and monitor the logs:

+- Terminal: